 1. Kitchen hygiene – B&Bs are classed as ‘food businesses’ because you’ll not only be providing customers with a bed but with food during their stay.
 Before you can start serving food to customers, you’ll need to register with your local council.

-They’ll pay you a visit to check that your kitchen is safe and hygienic.
+They’ll visit you to check that your kitchen is safe and hygienic.
 If you plan to serve alcohol on the premises, even in the form of a welcome drink, you’ll also need to apply for an alcohol licence.

-2. Fire regulations – you’ll also need to make sure that you inform your local fire service that you’re setting up a B&B. They’ll make sure that your home is as fire-safe as possible.
+2. Fire regulations – you’ll also need to make sure that you inform your local fire service that you’re setting up a B&B and conduct a professional Fire Risk Assessment (FRA).

 4. Inform your home insurance provider and/or mortgage lender – you’ll need to check they don’t have any special requirements or conditions that you’ll need to abide by.

-5. Gas safety – a Gas Safe registered engineer will need to do an inspection and then display the certificate somewhere where guests can easily see it.
+5. Gas safety – a Gas Safe-registered engineer will need to do an inspection and then display the certificate somewhere easily visible by guests.

-It’s also important to get public liability and business insurance to protect you from any claims of wrongdoing whilst someone is staying in your home, and to make sure that you’re covered from any potential guest damage whilst they’re staying.
+It’s also important to get public liability and business insurance to protect you from any claims of wrongdoing while someone is staying in your home, and to make sure that you’re covered from any potential guest damage.

 Tips on marketing your business

-Often the best way to start building a reputation is to start by offering your services to friends and family who can pass on your details to others and vouch for your skills.
+Often, the best way to build a reputation is to start by offering your services to friends and family who can pass on your details to others and vouch for your skills.

-You could also try creating a Facebook page to advertise your services in local groups, posting flyers locally, or providing details of your services on community notice boards.
+You could also create a Facebook page to advertise your services in local groups, posting flyers locally, or providing details of your services on community notice boards.

-The social network Next Door can also be a low-cost way of advertising your services in the local area.
+The social network Nextdoor can also be a low-cost method of advertising your services in the local area.

-Once you have a few loyal customers, it’s likely that they’ll refer you to people they know and over time, your client base will grow.
+Once you have a few loyal customers, they’ll likely refer you to people they know and over time, your client base will grow.

 Health and safety

-Generally, if you’re starting a business where customers are regularly visiting your home, there will need to be certain health and safety regulations in place.
+Generally, if you’re starting a business where customers are visiting your home, certain health and safety regulations need to be in place.

-To find out more about the legalities of running a business, you can visit the government website.
+To find out more about the legalities of running a business, check out the government website.

 Licences

-There are certain businesses that might require you to have a licence.
+Certain businesses might require you to have a licence.
 Again, the government website is a good starting point to check this.

 Tax